alphamodel/COVID-19-SG/README.md

   From March 18th, Singapore MOH posts case details in a separate pdf.
 They are downloaded and renamed to `date_original name`.

-  **From April 5th, Singapore MOH does not post case details any more.
+  From April 5th, Singapore MOH does not post case details any more.
 Instead a situation report is provided.
-These reports are downloaded and placed in `moh` folder as well.** This may break other data sources as well, we will monitor the impacts of this change closely.
+These reports are downloaded and placed in `moh` folder as well.

+  From April 7th, Singapore MOH resumed posting case details.
+Meanwhile, case details for April 5th and 6th are also uploaded.

 - `malay`: press release from MOH of Malaysia.
 - `who`: situation reports from WHO.